Skip to main content

 Reduced sense of smell, postnasal drip, and painful sinus headaches are just a few of the symptoms of acute and chronic sinusitis.
 When it’s acute sinusitis, at least these symptoms are only temporary.
 But, when you deal with these issues several months out of the year, sinusitis can affect your life professionally and personally.

 Medications can help reduce your symptoms temporarily, but drugs aren’t a long-term solution.
-Here at Houston Sinus Surgery in Houston, our expert sinus surgeons, Cecil Yeung, MD and Marcus Hershey, MD can help you put an end to sinusitis once and for all with balloon sinuplasty
+Here at Houston Sinus Surgery in Houston, our expert sinus surgeon, Cecil Yeung, MD, can help you put an end to sinusitis once and for all with balloon sinuplasty.

 Common causes of chronic sinusitis